cmkobel/mspipeline1/README.md

 1) Prerequisites:

   - A conda/miniconda3 environment.
   - A conda environment with snakemake installed.
-You can install snakemake by following the [instructions in the official documentation](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).
+You can install snakemake by following the [instructions in the official documentation](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) or you can use the bundled environment.yaml file with `conda env create -f environment.yaml`

 2) Clone this repo on the HPC/workstation/laptop where you want to work.